 Before You Invest In Your Custom Restaurant signs

-Signage is an essential investment, but before you order your signs check your lease and local ordinances.
+Restaurant signs are an essential investment, but before you order your signs check your lease and local ordinances.
 While you can post anything you like in your business interior, you may be restricted to the types of signs you are allowed to post in your window or on your building exterior.

 Every city and county is unique, but you may have to apply for a sign permit, or you may be limited to the types of signs you can post.
 For example, some cities limit banners to special occasions such as grand openings, anniversaries, and going out of business sales.
 Or your lease may restrict the type of signage you can use for your primary logo sign, awning, or window signs.